ScienceZoneUK/science-zone-uk/rpi/water_level_sensor/scale-up.md

 ### a.)
 First things first we must test our pico is working.
+- Connect the USB cable
+- Open thonny
+- Select the pico port (click bottom right)
+- Press the **STOP** button to connect

 Traditionally, we print 'Hello World' to the console; however, the microcontroller equivalent is to blink an LED as well.